areyouabhay/Nirvana-TOS/TermsOfService.md

 ## Contact

-For questions, support, or requests related to the bot or data, please join the official [Nirvana Bot Support Server](https://discord.gg/yourserverinvite) *(replace with actual invite)*.
+For questions, support, or requests related to the bot or data, please join the official [Nirvana Bot Support Server](https://discord.gg/R35fpSXCR3).
 Other contact methods may be provided within the bot but are not guaranteed.